-- Some brands use additives, others don’t
+- Some brands use additives, others don’t.

-Frequent D-Mannose Side Effect: Diarrhea & Loose Stool
+Diarrhea & Loose Stool

 Bottom line, plan to stay close to home the first day you try D-Mannose.
 And if you experience diarrhea, just lower your dose next time.

 GI Tract Issues

 Try at your own risk, but again, you could get much worse side effects when using antibiotics.
-Once you stop D-Mannose, the side effects should disappear.
+Once you stop D-Mannose, the side effects should quickly disappear.

 Since nowadays, most D-Mannose powder is made from corn and for some people corn could be an allergen in its own right.
 While corn allergy is much less common than other food allergies and is not included in the top-10 allergy list, it is becoming more prevalent.
-Some allergic reactions to corn include Hives (light red skin bumps) or a skin rash, others may manifest in headaches and stomach aches.
+Some allergic reactions to corn include hives (light red skin bumps) or a skin rash, others may manifest in headaches and stomach aches.
 If you know or suspect that you might be allergic to corn, then try a brand of D-Mannose derived from pineapples and cranberries.

-Unusual D-Mannose Side Effects: Bladder Irritation Symptoms
+Unusual Side-Effect: Bladder Irritation Symptoms

 Read Next: Do you really know how D-Mannose works?

-Rare: Skin Rash & Itchiness
+Skin Rash & Itchiness